Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Does Taking Pre-Workout Break Your Fast?

-Spilled supplements on a container
+Spilled pills outside a container

 The answer to the question: “Does a pre-workout break your fast?” isn’t that straightforward.